beartype/beartype/README.rst

 .. _beartype.door:

+.. #FIXME: Shift these anchor links to document these exact attributes *AFTER*
+.. #we actually define documentation for these attributes below.
+.. _beartype.door.TypeHint.die_if_unbearable:
+.. _beartype.door.TypeHint.is_unbearable:

 .. # FIXME: Synopsize this in our introduction and cheatsheet, please!
 .. # FIXME: Synopsize class decoration in our introduction, too!